 Instructor: Professor A. Diptee

-- Student Participation: During the seminar, students must demonstrate that they have read and contemplated the assigned readings.
+- Student Participation: During class discussions, students must demonstrate that they have read and contemplated the assigned readings.
 You will be assessed on the quality of your comments (not merely the quantity …)